High School Initiatives

-Tuition, college fees, and textbooks are covered by the Dual Enrollment Program for every eligible student.
+Tuition, college fees, and textbooks are covered by dual enrollment state funding for eligible students.
 There may be some course-related fees not covered by dual enrollment.
 For example, cosmetology and automotive students have to purchase tool kits.
 However, most GNTC programs do not require these fees.

 For tuition, fees, and books to be covered by Dual Enrollment funding, every student must complete a funding application every year he or she is enrolled in college courses.
 The funding application is on the GAFutures website.